rafaelcmm/5am-dev/content/blog/working-with-flutter-camera/index.md

 your image file with `File.readAsBytesSync`), and a Rect (from dart geometry) with the cropping coordinates.

-First, we use dart packages `path` and `path_provider` to generate an unique path under or temporary directory.
-This will be useful to us to set this file to a place for a short period of time (so, it will be cleaned if user doesn't download it).
+First, we use dart packages `path` and `path_provider` to generate an unique path under our temporary directory.
+This will be useful for us to set this file in a place for a short period of time (it will be cleaned if user doesn't download it).

 Now we use our image library to get an `Image` object from bytes decoding (**not the flutter's Image**),